a2stuff/a2d/res/notes/testplan.md

 * Rename the APPLE.MENU directory.
 Launch DeskTop.
 Verify that the Apple Menu has two "About" items and no separator.
 * Create a new APPLE.MENU directory.
 Launch DeskTop.
 Verify that the Apple Menu has two "About" items and no separator.
 * Create a new APPLE.MENU directory.
 Copy the CHANGE.TYPE accessory into it.
 Launch DeskTop.
 Verify that the Apple Menu has two "About" items, a separator, and "Change Type".
 Select the Change Type icon.
 Apple Menu > Change Type.
 Change the type to $8642.
 Restart DeskTop.
 Verify that the Apple Menu has two "About" items, and no separator.
+* Eject the startup disk.
+Select an accessory (e.g. Calculator) from the Apple Menu.
+Verify that an alert is shown prompting to reinsert the startup disk.
+Insert the startup disk and click OK.
+Verify that the accessory launches.
+* Eject the startup disk.
+Select a folder (e.g. Control Panels) from the Apple Menu.
+Verify that an alert is shown prompting to reinsert the startup disk.
+Insert the startup disk and click OK.
+Verify that the folder window opens.

 ## Shortcuts (in DeskTop)